A Fortunate Perusal…

 On the counter was a copy of Hetzel that they had neither priced nor put out on the shelf so I asked them how much it was, feigning disinterest in case they should quote a figure too close to Amazon’s (£££).
 Fortunately they quoted £2, this was the first time I had ever been pleased to see testing undervalued.

-There then followed a short conversation between myself and the staff, the Old Charity Shop Assistant (OCSA) and the Young Charity Shop Assistant (YCSA):
+There then followed a short conversation between myself and the staff, the Older Charity Shop Assistant (OCSA) and the Younger Charity Shop Assistant (YCSA):

 The Obligatory Sales Talk…

 - OCSA: Software testing, how dull.

 - OCSA: Oh, what do you test it for then

 - YCSA: (knowingly) Viruses